 GeneCards Summary for ACKR1 Gene

 ACKR1 (Atypical Chemokine Receptor 1 (Duffy Blood Group)) is a Protein Coding gene.
 Diseases associated with ACKR1 include Malaria and Plasmodium Vivax Malaria.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.